osmlab/atlas-checks/docs/checks/invalidLanesTagCheck.md

             {
                 if (Validators.isOfType(node, BarrierTag.class, BarrierTag.TOLL_BOOTH))
                 {
-                    // If there is a toll booth, add the edges to the global set so we don't process
+                    // If there is a toll booth, mark them so we don't process
-                    // items twice unnecessarily and return true connectedInvalidEdges
+                    // items twice unnecessarily, and return true connectedInvalidEdges
-                            .forEach(validEdge -> this.isChecked.add(validEdge.getIdentifier()));
+                            .forEach(validEdge -> this.markAsFlagged(validEdge.getOsmIdentifier()));
                     return true;
                 }
             }
         }
+        // If not a toll booth, mark for flagging so they can skip this toll booth check. connectedInvalidEdges
+                .forEach(invalidEdge -> this.isChecked.add(invalidEdge.getIdentifier()));
         return false;
     }
 ```